-Shopify is one of the famous e-commerce platform based on SAAS model based on Ruby On Rails.
+Shopify is one of the famous e-commerce platforms based on the SAAS model based on Ruby On Rails.
 Shopify is a closed source solution.
-Means the source code will not be available, unlike Magneto.
-The Shopify offers robust API to customize and develop additional functionality on top of existing one.
+This means the source code will not be available, unlike Magneto.

 Shopify offers 14 days trial period to give a try to Shopify especially for the newbie who is not sure about their platform commitment.

 Currently, owned by Adobe, Magento 2 is the most popular standalone e-commerce platform tailored for large companies.

 The feature set of Magento is robust which is ideal for large as well as small companies.
 Magento offers Community Edition for free, Enterprise Edition is the advanced and paid version of Magento, and the third one is Magento Enterprise Cloud Edition.